Jiang Xu: Life

-In late 213, Jiang Xu and Yang Fu started a rebellion against Ma Chao in another county, Lu (鹵; also called Lucheng, in present-day southeastern Gansu).
+In October 213, (Note: In Zizhi Tongjian Kaoyi, Sima Guang noted that while Yang Fu's biography in Sanguozhi recorded that he rebelled against Ma Chao in the 9th month of the 17th year of the Jian'an era (corresponding to 13 Oct to 11 Nov 212 in the Julian calendar), Cao Cao's biography in the same work recorded that Ma Chao became a menace in Hanyang again in the 18th year (corresponding to c.213), and that Zhao Qu and co. defeated Ma and drove him to Hanzhong in the 1st month of the 19th year (corresponding to 29 Jan to 26 Feb 214).
+Sima opinioned that since Jiang Xu rose in rebellion in the 9th month of the 18th year (corresponding to 3 to 31 Oct 213), the battle shouldn't have lasted until the 1st month of the following year.
+He thought that it was news of Ma Chao's defeat that had reached Yecheng in the 1st month of the 19th year.)
+Jiang Xu and Yang Fu started a rebellion against Ma Chao in another county, Lu (鹵; also called Lucheng, in present-day southeastern Gansu).
 At the same time, Zhao Qu and the others who were with Ma Chao in Ji City pretended to urge Ma Chao to suppress the rebellion.
 Ma Chao then led troops from Ji City to attack Lu County in an attempt to suppress the revolt.
 After failing to retake Lu County, Ma Chao decided to return to Ji City.
 However, while he was away, Zhao Qu, Liang Kuan and the others had seized control of Ji City and killed his wife and child(ren).
 In anger, Ma Chao led his forces to attack Li County, where Jiang Xu's family members were.
 The defenders at Li County heard that Ma Chao had fled to Hanzhong Commandery after his defeat so they lowered their guard.
 They mistook Ma Chao for Jiang Xu, and unsuspectingly allowed him to enter.
 Ma Chao occupied Li County by force and captured Jiang Xu's mother and son.
 Jiang Xu's mother scolded Ma Chao, "You're an unfilial son who betrays his own father and a treacherous villain who murders his superior.
 Heaven and Earth will not forgive you.
 You should die immediately.
 How dare you look at me straight in the eye!"
 The enraged Ma Chao killed her and Jiang Xu's son and then burnt down Li County.
 Jiang Xu's subsequent fate was not recorded in history.